Trades Pass Local 793 Resolution on Bill C-377

 State of the Union is Good: Gallagher

 Local 793 is on the right track, business manager Mike Gallagher told a special executive board meeting at head office in Oakville on Sept.
 22. With solid financials, a healthy pension plan and plenty of work on the horizon, the “state of the union is good,” he said.
-Although 2011 was a difficult year for […]
+Although 2011 was a difficult year for investments due to low interest rates, contributions to the pension plan remained solid, he noted.
+On the employment front, he said there also appears to be plenty of work on tap for Operating Engineers for […]

 Local 793 is on the right track, business manager Mike Gallagher told a special executive board meeting at head office in Oakville on Sept.
 22.